 Hold onto the sleeve hex nut and install the threaded rod as far as it can go, again, not making it tight.
 Holding onto the end of the threaded rod with the hole through it, turn the sleeve hex nut until the hole in the threaded rod is about $\frac{3}{4}$ " (19mm) away from the outside of the rim.
 Insert the threaded rod into the hole at the end of the neck with the fretboard facing toward the Remo head.
 Install a 1 $\frac{1}{4}$ " (35mm) panhead screw through the supplied hole in the heel of the neck making sure the screw goes through the hole in the threaded rod.
 Tighten this screw.
 Now start to tighten the sleeve hex nut so it draws the neck to the wood Rim.
 Adjust the neck as it gets tight so that the surface of the fretboard is even with the top of the Tension Ring.
-Drill a 1/8" pilot hole (as in the picture) approximately 1" deep through the Tone Rim and into the heel of the neck.
-Instyall the second 1 1/4" pan head screw from the inside of the Tone Rim.
+Drill a $\frac{1}{8}$ " pilot hole (as in the picture) approximately 1" deep through the Tone Rim and into the heel of the neck.
+Install the second 1 $\frac{1}{4}$ " pan head screw from the inside of the Tone Rim.
+This will prevent the neck from twisting on the side of the Tone Rim.